monsteronfire/garden/content/_index.md

 draft = false
 +++

-# I'm {{< sparkle "Shaii" >}}.
-You've stumbled upon my little garden on the World Wide Web.
+# Hello, I'm {{< sparkle "Shaii" >}}.

-## I write about programming, community maintenance, and engineering management.
+## You've stumbled upon my little garden on the World Wide Web.
+I write about topics including programming, community maintenance, and engineering management.
 Take a stroll around and stay as long as you like.